TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchLCDst7789Pico/Readme.md

-A-B (ArrowLeft) - Layouts 1, 3, 4, change to Layer A or Layer B Del (End) - Delete all files on Flash (Strings and Config) L12 (PageDown) - Layout 1 or Layout 2 on powerup - must also press Sav(e) (Cfg) Save (Cfg) Info and File List to sent Serial Monitor and Text/Macro and Config files saved
+A-B (ArrowLeft) - Layouts 1, 3, 4, change to Layer A or Layer B Del (End) - Delete all files on Flash (Strings and Config) L12 (PageDown) - Layout 1 or Layout 2 on powerup - must also press Sav(e) (Cfg) Sav (Cfg) Info and File List to sent Serial Monitor and Text/Macro and Config files saved

 Text Strings: Send new text strings up to 200 characters to keys S1/T1 - S12/T12 via USBserial Start string with 1 to 6 followed by the string to be assigned to S1/T1-S12/T12